Mina Gerhardsen

 She was hired as a political advisor in the Norwegian Office of the Prime Minister in 2005, when Stoltenberg's Second Cabinet assumed office.
 In 2009 she was promoted to State Secretary.
 In 2011 she changed to the Ministry of Culture.

+In May 2024, she was nominated to be next Children's Ombudsman of Norway, succeeding Inga Bejer Engh, who had been appointed assistant director of the Norwegian Police Security Service.